 Here is an example of a text and image pair:

-More examples of Easy Read pages: Easy Read hub.
+You can see live examples of Easy Read pages on the Easy Read hub.

-However, Easy Reads may not suit all audiences.
-A target user group might prefer another format, such as a checklist or a video.
+Although it can benefit many different groups of people, you should be aware that Easy Read may not suit all audiences.
+A target user group might prefer another format, such as a checklist or video.
+We recommend researching your customers' needs and preferences when deciding how to present your content.

 Easy Read resources require careful consideration in the choice of language and images.